Christoffer Remmer: Westerlo

 On 16 July 2019, it was confirmed that Remmer had moved to Belgian club Westerlo on a three-year contract.

 SønderjyskE

 On 7 June 2022, Remmer returned to his homeland, when he joined newly relegated Danish 1st Division club SønderjyskE on a deal until June 2024.

+In May 2024, SønderjyskE announced that Remmer will leave the club, when his contract expires.

+BK Frem

+On 10 June 2024 the Danish 2nd Division club BK Frem confirmed that the club had signed Christoffer Remmer.

+Personal life

+In September 2023, Remmer was hospitalised after contracting meningitis, spending ten days in intensive care unit.
+He made a full recovery, and returned to competitive football in March 2024.